docker-archive/modernizing_apps_for_java_devs/README.md

 ```
 $ docker-compose up
 ```
-If you fill out the form, you'll see logging output similar to this in the terminal:
+Browse to the application, if you fill out the form there won't be a noticeable change but you'll see logging output similar to this in the terminal:

         worker            | # HTTP/1.1 201 Created
         worker            | # Location: /signup/user/12425